-In a medium saucepan (it is best not to use a non-stick pan), mix together the butter, milk, water, salt, and sugar.
-Some recipes only call for milk, which enhances its decadence, while others only call for water, which enhances the texture.
-I use both to bring a little of each to the table.
+In a medium saucepan, mix together the butter, milk, water, salt, and sugar.
+Some recipes only call for milk, while others only call for water— I use both.
 Turn the heat on medium and bring it to a boil.

 As soon as it reaches a boil, take the pan off the heat.

 Dump the flour in, and with a wooden spoon, begin to mix to form a dough.